Jean-Doré Beach

 -

-The decision on whether to open or close the Beach is made very early in the morning, based on the forecasts of weather conditions to come, and the decision is definitive.
-If the weather is uncertain, please contact us at 514 872-0199 before you leave for the Beach.
+The decision to open or close the Beach is made early in the morning based on weather forecasts and is final for the day.
+If in doubt, please call 514 872-0199 before travelling.

 Customer Service